nspi/vbcg/README.md

 We aim to apply this techniques in the context of ultra-high-field MRI but other scenarios are possible as well.

 ## About
 The aim of our research is to overcome the limitations of contact-based hardware for MRI patient monitoring (e.g. pulse oximetry) as they are error-prone, especially during ultra-high-field MRI.
 Instead, we develop video-based (and therefore contact-free) real-time methods based on recent findings in remote vital sign measurement.
 A valuable overview of this topic (unrelated to MRI) can be found in [1] and a summary of our current state of research (early 2016) can be found in [2].
-This prototypes demonstrates several algorithms we have developed so far.
+This prototype will be used to demonstrate some of the algorithms we have developed so far.

 #### Features
 - Read video stream from OpenCV compatible camera
-- Crop video to manually-defined ROI or use OpenCV Viola-Jones [3] implementation
+- Crop video to manually-defined ROI or use OpenCV Viola-Jones [3] implementation for face detection
+- Enable/Disable plotting of signals
+- Store frames from camera on hard disk
-- Heart rate estimation as described in [4]
+- Heart rate estimation as described in [4] and live visual feedback
-- Heart beat ''detection'' (used for MRI triggering) as described in [5] and [6]

 #### License
 GNU GPL v3.0